damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 You can quickly access the Fuzzy File Finder by pressing `t` anywhere in a project.

+## Code highlighting in Diffs

+TODO: did this make 8.4?

+Another new feature that is better left to pictures, as GitLab now also highlights code in diffs:

+TODO: add pictures

 ## Unsubscribe from Threads in Email

 If you're getting notifications from issues or merge requests you're no